A Complete Guide For Pool Waterline Tile Replacement

 8. Curing & Sealing

-Allow the grout to cure for the time specified by the manufacturer.
+Apply the grout to cure for the time specified by the manufacturer.
 Once you have set it, contemplate sealing the grout lines to improve water resistance and prevent discoloration.

 9. Refilling the Pool